Drop in Local, County Unemployment Rates Reported - Outlook Newspapers

 First published in the Sept.
-25 print issue of the Burbank Leader.
+25 print issue of the Glendale News Press.

-Burbank’s unemployment last month registered the lowest rate this year, according to recently released data, reflecting a sharper decrease than has been seen in the city, state and county in recent months.
+Glendale’s unemployment last month appeared to be the lowest rate it has been this year, according to recently released data, after three consecutive months of minor upticks.

-The local rate dropped to 10.8% in August from 12% in July, preliminary California Employment Development Department data shows, the biggest one-month decline reported for the city since February.
-The drop reflected a decrease in the estimated number of unemployed Burbank residents to 6,300 in August from 7,100 a month earlier.
-However, the local labor force — representing residents who are employed or unemployed but searching for a job — fell by 1,300 people.
-The number of employed citizens dropped by 500.
+The local rate dropped to 10.2% in August from 10.9% in July, preliminary California Employment Development Department data shows, the biggest one-month decline reported for the city since February.
+The drop reflected a decrease in the estimated number of unemployed Glendale residents to 10,500 from 11,300 a month earlier.
+However, the labor force — representing residents who are employed or unemployed but searching for a job — fell by 1,600 people.
+The number of employed residents dropped by 800.

-Burbank’s unemployment rate has fluctuated somewhat since February, after dropping sharply from its May 2020 peak of 23.9% and another rise in January 2021 amid a dire COVID-19 wave.
-The rate has hovered around 11% or 12% for most of this year; its lowest mark in 2021 before last month was 11.1% in February.
+Glendale’s unemployment rate has fluctuated somewhat since February, after dropping sharply from its May 2020 peak of 21.9% and another bump in January 2021 amid a dire COVID-19 wave.
+The rate has hovered around 11% for most of this year, with its lowest mark in 2021 before August registering at 11.1% in February.

 Recent changes in the local unemployment rate were influenced by the conclusion of the last school year and the beginning of the current academic year; the EDD does not adjust city-level data for seasonal shifts in employment.
 Los Angeles County’s rate, as well as California’s, has otherwise remained relatively stagnant despite Gov. Gavin Newsom’s lifting of capacity limits and many other business restrictions.

-Despite improvements, Burbank’s unemployment rate last month was still notably higher than it was pre-pandemic (5.1% in February 2020), though it represented a substantial improvement over August 2020’s mark — 18.3%.
+Despite improvements, Glendale’s unemployment rate last month was notably higher than it was pre-pandemic (4.2% in February 2020), though it represented a substantial improvement over August 2020’s mark — 17.8%.

 L.A.
-County’s unemployment decreased slightly less quickly, with the seasonally unadjusted rate dropping to an estimated 9.7% in August from 10.2% in July, a figure which had remained the same for three months, reflecting more than 485,000 residents who remained without work.
-The county’s unemployed rate was 4.6% in February 2020 and 16.8% in August 2020.
+County’s unemployment decreased slightly less quickly, with the seasonally unadjusted rate dropping to an estimated 9.7% in August from 10.2% in July.
+It had registered at that rate for three months, reflecting more than 485,000 residents who remained without work.
+The county’s rate was 4.6% in February 2020 and 16.8% in August 2020.

 The state unemployment rate was similarly stubborn, with the seasonally unadjusted figure dropping to 7.5% in August from 7.9% in July.
 That rate was 3.9% in February 2020 and 12.3% in August 2020.